bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

 .. code-block:: text

-    cat iris.csv | hatch filter 'species != "virginica"' + sample 0.9 + pca + scatter -x pc1 -y pc2 --hue species
+    cat iris.csv | gurita filter 'species != "virginica"' + sample 0.9 + pca + scatter -x pc1 -y pc2 --hue species

 To understand how it works it is useful to break it down into parts.

-To begin with, the contents of the file ``iris.csv`` is piped into the standard input of Hatch:
+To begin with, the contents of the file ``iris.csv`` is piped into the standard input of Gurita:

 .. code-block:: text

-   cat iris.csv | hatch ...
+   cat iris.csv | gurita ...

 Note that input redirection would also achieve the same behaviour:

 .. code-block:: text

-   hatch ... < iris.csv
+   gurita ... < iris.csv

 This data is then passed through the chain of commands from left to right.
 Along the way the data may be transformed, displayed or plotted.